 15. Petitioner ELECTION@BARD is a student-run organization at Bard located at 30 Campus Road, Annandale-on-Hudson, New York 12504.
 Bard is a private liberal arts college located in the 5th Legislative District of Dutchess County.
 Although 68% of the eligible voters in its voting district reside on campus, the assigned polling location at the Church is miles from campus and inadequate to meet the needs of the community.
 The Election@Bard initiative facilitates voter registration for students, provides information about candidates, hosts forums in which candidates and students can meet, and protects the right of students to vote and have their votes counted.
-Students who run this organization are registered voters for the 5th Legislative

-District in Red Hook whose polling place would be St. John's Church.
+Students who run this organization are registered voters for the 5th Legislative District in Red Hook whose polling place would be St. John's Church.

-16. Petitioner SADIA SABA is a student at Bard College residing in Red Hook, New

-York who is registered to vote in the 5th election district.
-She currently serves as an Andrew

-Goodman Foundation Student Ambassador.
+16. Petitioner SADIA SABA is a student at Bard College residing in Red Hook, New York who is registered to vote in the 5th election district.
+She currently serves as an Andrew Goodman Foundation Student Ambassador.
 See Declaration of Sadia Saba, attached as Exhibit 1.

-17. Petitioner ERIN CANNAN is the Vice President for Student Affairs at Bard years, and who will again work the polls this November.
-She currently serves as an Andrew attached as Exhibit 2.
+17. Petitioner ERIN CANNAN is the Vice President for Student Affairs at Bard College who has worked at the polling place located at St. John's Episcopal Church for ten (10) years, and who will again work the polls this November.
+She currently serves as an Andrew Goodman Foundation Vote Everywhere Campus Champion.
+See Declaration of Erin Cannan, attached as Exhibit 2.